jsnavarroc/react-pdf-simulator/README.md

 The files included in this repository are licensed under the MIT license.

 ## Thanks
-Thank you to [IAS](https://www.ias.com.co/en_US/) for providing the infrastructure that allows us to test in real browsers.
+Thank you to [IAS](https://www.ias.com.co/en_US/) for providing the infrastructure that allows me to test in real browsers.